lowrycito/handbook/pages/study-manual-general-handbook-37-specialized-stakes-wards-and-branches.md

 When a group qualifies, the stake or mission president may propose for it to become a branch.

-37.8

-## Church Units at Military Installations

-For instructions on creating wards, branches, and service member groups that meet on military installations, see 38.9.4.
+For instructions on creating wards, branches, and service member groups that meet on military installations, see38.9.4.